WillPower3309/dotfiles/README.md

 - Use Breeze Dark as KDE look and feel theme to get transparent right click menus
 - [Wallpaper](https://wallpaperhunt.net/wallpaper/under-the-horizon-144)
 - Must have splash screen set to "None" in KDE settings, otherwise i3/feh will take a long time to set wallpaper
+- Conky theme is set up to apear on a high DPI laptop display, may appear too large on 1920 x 1080 displays

 ## Vim ##
 - Plugin Manager: [Vundle](https://aur.archlinux.org/packages/vundle-git/)